Overview

 • Poor weight gain.

-Skin color changes may not be noticed right away if a baby with TGA also has other heart problems.
-This is because the other heart problems may let some oxygen-rich blood move through the body.
-But as the baby becomes more active, less blood flows through the body.
-The blue or gray skin color then becomes more noticeable.
+Also, skin color changes may not be seen right away if a baby with TGA also has other heart changes that let some oxygen-rich blood move through the body.
+But as the baby becomes more active, less oxygen-rich blood flows through the body.
+The changes in skin color become more noticeable as oxygen levels drop.

 When to see a doctor